djdrist/dishes/README.md

 ### `npm install`

-Installs all the required dependencies.
+Install all the required dependencies.

+## Run

 ### `npm start`